 1. Add the reCAPTCHA v3 Script

-Include the following script in your HTML, replacing SITE_KEY
+Include the following script in your HTML, replacing SITE_KEY with your site key:

 <script src="https://www.google.com/recaptcha/api.js?render=SITE_KEY"></script>